nymanska/besstology.github.io/_posts/2025-09-14-knowledge-base-nomenclature.md

 ## R

 #### RTM Controller (Route-to-Market Controller)
 Route-to-Market (RTM) controller used for commercial dispatch, asset scheduling, and revenue optimization.
 A route to market controller is an optional device that may or may not be required depending on the capabilities of the battery plant controller.
+Often referred to as a Energy Management System (EMS) depending on the functionality.

 ---